Haml Changelog

 - Fix support for Rails 4

-helper method. - Fix data attribute flattening with singleton objects. (thanks Alisdair McDiarmid)
+text_areahelper method. - Fix data attribute flattening with singleton objects. (thanks Alisdair McDiarmid)

 - Fix support for sass-rails 4.0 beta. (thanks Ryunosuke SATO)